Colo-Colo: 1991–1999: International success

-The 1990s was the most successful decade in the club's history for the national and international honours achieved.
-Croatian Mirko Jozić arrived as coach, leading the team towards its first Bicampeonato for winning two national titles in a row.
-On 5 June 1991, after beating Olimpia 3–0 at Monumental with two goals by Luis Pérez and one by Leonel Herrera, Colo-Colo became the first Chilean team to win a Copa Libertadores.
-That same season, the "Albos" lost the Intercontinental Cup final against Yugoslavian club Red Star Belgrade, after being defeated 3–0 in Tokyo.
-At the local level, the club won the 1991 league, its third-consecutive title thus achieving its first Tricampeonato.
+The 1990s was the most successful decade in the club's history gaining both domestic and international titles.
+Eduardo Menichetti was president of the club between 1990–1995 and Croatian Mirko Jozić arrived as coach, leading the team towards its first Bicampeonato for winning two national championship league titles in a row.
+On 5 June 1991, after beating Olimpia 3–0 at the Monumental with two goals scored by Luis Pérez and one by Leonel Herrera, Colo-Colo became the first Chilean team to win a Copa Libertadores.
+That same season, the "Albos" lost the Intercontinental Cup final 3-0 against Yugoslav giants Red Star Belgrade, in Tokyo.
+At local level, the club won the 1991 league season, its third-consecutive title thus achieving its first Tricampeonato.
 The following season, the club won the Recopa Sudamericana, after beating Brazil's Cruzeiro in a penalty shootout, and also obtained the Copa Interamericana, after winning 3–1 against Puebla in Mexico.
 The last title won by Jozić in Colo-Colo was the 1993 league title, thus closing a successful spell in South America.

-After Jozić's departure came a brief drought in national titles, but the team managed to get an unforgettable 3–0 win over arch rivals Universidad de Chile in 1995.
-The team was champion of the 1994 Copa Chile and reached the 1994 Copa Libertadores quarterfinals.
+After Jozić's departure came a brief drought in national league titles, but the team managed to achieve an unforgettable 3–0 win over arch rivals Universidad de Chile in the 1995 season.
+Colo-Colo lifted the 1994 Copa Chile title and reached the 1994 Copa Libertadores quarterfinals.
 The following season saw the arrival of Paraguayan coach Gustavo Benítez, who obtained the 1996, 1997-C and 1998 league titles.
-The team advanced to the semifinals of the Supercopa Libertadores in 1996, and of the Copa Libertadores in 1997, being eliminated both times by Cruzeiro.
-In 1999, Colo-Colo relived something like 1994, finishing fourth in the Chilean league and having three coaches during that single season: Brazilian Nelsinho Baptista, the caretaker manager Carlos Durán and then Fernando Morena of Uruguay, who remained until 2001.
+The team advanced to the semifinals of the Supercopa Libertadores in 1996, and of the Copa Libertadores in 1997, eliminated on both occasions by Cruzeiro.
+In 1999, Colo-Colo relived its fortunes like in the 1994 season, finishing fourth in the Chilean league and going through three coaches in the same season: Brazilian Nelsinho Baptista, caretaker coach Carlos Durán and then Fernando Morena of Uruguay, who remained until 2001.